grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 ```

 In this step we enable writes to primary KV store (Consul) to be mirrored into secondary store (Memberlist).
-Applying this change will not cause restart of components.
+Applying this change will not cause restart of Mimir components.

 You can monitor following metrics to check if mirroring was enabled on all components and if it works correctly: